-All hikes leave from William Simmons Memorial Park lot at 9 a.m., the second Saturday of each month.
+All hikes leave from William Simmons Memorial Park parking lot (Sooke Business Park turnoff, off Otter Point Road) at 9 a.m. on the second Saturday of each month.
 Participants will carpool to the trailhead.
-The program begins April 13, 2013.
 Hike difficulty levels vary by season.
-The hikes are free, but donations to the Juan de Fuca CommunityTrails Society are welcomed to help defray expenses.
+The hikes are free, but donations to the Juan de Fuca Community Trails Society are welcomed.